-2. Conclusion
+II.
+Conclusion

-Leonard failed to properly serve his Amended Complaint, he has failed to exhaust his contractual remedies, and he failed to state a claim upon which relieve can be granted.
+Leonard has failed to exhaust his contractual remedies, improperly split his causes of action, and failed to state a claim upon which relieve can be granted.
 NAC 288.375(2) allows the Board to dismiss such an action, and the Board's prior decisions support dismissal in this case.
-Therefore, it is requested that the Amended Complaint be dismissed. provide the relief requested in the Motion, and enter an order that Respondents be reimbursed for all their attorneys' fees and costs, incurred in responding to the improperly pursued Amended Complaint.
+Therefore, it is requested that the Complaint be dismissed, provide the relief requested in the Motion, and enter an order that Respondents be reimbursed for all their attorneys' fees and costs, incurred in responding to the improperly pursued Complaint.